alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 ### Installation

-1. Connect the device to USB port and flash the [CircuitPython 9.x firmware](https://github.com/alankrantas/project-foobear-circuitpython-fnaf-fan-game/blob/main/adafruit-circuitpython-seeeduino_wio_terminal-en_US-9.2.4.uf2) to the device. ([Instruction](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython))
+1. Connect the device to USB port and flash the [CircuitPython 9.x firmware](https://github.com/alankrantas/project-foobear-circuitpython-fnaf-fan-game/blob/main/adafruit-circuitpython-seeeduino_wio_terminal-en_US-9.2.4.uf2) to the device ([Instruction](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)).
+Newer firmware may work but not tested.
-2. After done, copy everything under `CIRCUITPY` to the `CIRCUITPY` drive representing the device storage.
+2. Copy everything under `CIRCUITPY` to the `CIRCUITPY` drive representing the device storage, with `code.py` at the root.
-3. Press reset again and the game should start loading and running.
+3. Press reset again/replug the device and the game should start loading and running automatically.

 ### Audio Output

-**This game can be played without audio - but it will be less fun and harder to play.**
+> **This game can be played without audio - but it will be less fun and harder to play.**
+>
+> Also note that very occasionally the device may stop playing audio with unknown reason.
+Check the wiring and restart the device should work.

-Connect the `DAC0` pin (pin 11 on Wio Terminal) and any `GND` pin (for example, pin 9) to a speaker or 3.5mm jack.
+Connect the `DAC0` pin (pin 11 on Wio Terminal) and any `GND` pin (for example, pin 9) to a speaker via 3.5mm jack.
 Check CircuitPython's [instruction](https://learn.adafruit.com/circuitpython-essentials/circuitpython-audio-out) of how to connect a 3.5mm jack (ignore the button).

 Personally I use a 3.5mm TRRS breakout board: